chelsea-zhou/AIE7/04_Production_RAG/ACTIVITIES_QUESTIONS.md

 #### ❓Question #1:

 What conclusions can you draw about the above results?
 Describe in your own words what the metrics are expressing.

 ##### ✅ Answer #1:
+Based on the evaluation results from the 3 evaluators:
+- cot contextual accuracy: 100% correct
+- dopeness: 25% dope
+- score string: 8.25 accurate

+our RAG system is 100% correct, and relatively accurate, but not very dope.
+However even the 25% dopeness is false positive due to hallucination.
+By examing the trace, the evaluator will give 'Y' for dopeness even if its reasoning says the opposite.

 #### 🏗️ Activity #1: